Clara Ward: 1953–1972: The Clara Ward Singers

-Personal life

-Despite her career success Clara's life was an unhappy one.
-Financial hardships caused her and her family to move 19 times before her adulthood.
-Sexually abused in childhood by a cousin and relentlessly driven as prime breadwinner by her mother throughout her life, Clara's life was one of constant work and little joy.
-According to her sister Willa, Gertrude Ward recognized Clara's exceptional musical ability when Clara was a child and controlled and manipulated Clara throughout her life.

-In her biography of Clara, her sister Willa attests that Gertrude worked to prevent Clara from forming any romantic attachments.
-Although Clara eloped as a teenager (at age 17 in 1941), her mother Gertrude forced her to tour and the strain caused the always frail Clara to have a miscarriage.
-Her marriage ended after only one year.

-Willa describes Clara as explaining her occasional lesbian encounters as the sexual expression likely to escape her mother's notice.
-Her only real happiness seems to have come from her longtime romance with Rev. C. L. Franklin (with whom the Ward groups extensively toured), the famous Detroit-based preacher and father of legendary Aretha Franklin.

-Clara spent much time in the Franklin home and, along with Mahalia Jackson (another close Franklin family friend), mentored Aretha.
-Clara's depression resulted in alcoholism.

 Health, death, and legacy

 Ward collapsed while performing at the Castaways Lounge in Miami Beach, Florida in May 1966.
 Ward suffered a series of strokes prior to her death.
 The first occurred in August 1967 which was listed as "massive".
 Two more strokes followed: one listed as "minor" during a recording session at her home in December 1972; another on January 9, 1973, which left Ward in a coma.

-Ward died on January 16, 1973 at age 48 as a result of the strokes.
+Ward died on January 16, 1973 at age 48 as a result of several strokes.
 Aretha Franklin and Rev. C. L. Franklin sang at her funeral in Philadelphia; Marion Williams sang at her second memorial service held days later in Los Angeles.

 Clara Ward is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 In 1977, Ward was honored posthumously at the Songwriters Hall of Fame in New York City and her surviving sister, Willa, accepted the award in her honor.

 In July 1998, in recognition of her status, the United States Postal Service issued a 32-cent stamp with her image.
 The stamp can still be purchased with a CD and other gospel singers' stamps online.

-Ward's alto (with a distinctly nasal tone) in gospel songs and the Methodist hymns of the 18th century had a marked influence on later singers, such as her protegee Aretha Franklin, who adopted her moan for secular songs and who saluted Ward in Amazing Grace, the gospel album she made with James Cleveland in the early 1970s.